Published Oct 14, 2022

-- Every page is pre-rendered for improved site performance and SEO.
+- Every page is pre-rendered for improved site performance and search-engine optimization (SEO).

-- Any page can either be statically generated (SSG) ahead of time or rendered on the server-side (SSR) upon request.
+- Any page can either be statically generated ahead of time or rendered on the server-side upon request.

 - Faster page loads enables automatic code splitting or “lazy-loading” (load a resource only when it is needed).

 - An in-house